Range & Interquartile Range (IQR) Calculator

 • Percentiles: Generalization of quartiles (quartiles are specific percentiles)

-• Box Plots (Box-and-Whisker Plots): Visual representation using quartiles and IQR
+• Box Plots (Box-and-Whisker Plots): Visual representation using quartiles and IQR.
+Generate one with our box plot generator.

 Learning Resources